algorandfoundation/docs/docs/get-started/algokit.md

 - Smart contract templates - kickstart your dApp by selecting from our template library
 - Web3 infrastructure - all the network, database, wallet, block explorer and APIs running locally
-- Toolchain integrations - for languages you love: TypeScript and Python
+- Toolchain integrations - for languages you love: Python and Typescript
 - React component generation - frontend design simplified using components generated for each contract method call

 ## 10 minute video walkthrough